dmlc/xgboost/doc/tutorials/intercept.rst

    E[y_i] = \exp{(F(x_i) + b_i)}

-As a result, if you are feeding outputs from models like GLM with a corresponding objective function, make sure the outputs are not yet transformed by the inverse link.
+As a result, if you are feeding outputs from models like GLM with a corresponding objective function, make sure the outputs are not yet transformed by the inverse link (activation).

 In the case of ``base_score`` (intercept), it can be accessed through :py:meth:`~xgboost.Booster.save_config` after estimation.
 Unlike the ``base_margin``, the